 When a user visits your homepage, you have 3 seconds to grab their attention and gain their trust.

-Things like social proof, customer testimonials, achievements or partnerships, and success case studies are all elements that can help in this direction.
+Social proof, customer testimonials, achievements or partnerships, and success case studies are all elements that can help in this direction.

 Don’t assume that users will navigate your website in detail to find out more about you but make sure that you give them everything they need to know on the homepage.